kyma-project/btp-manager/docs/user/03-60-formatting-service-binding-secret.md

 To show both credentials returned from the service broker and additional **ServiceInstance** attributes as a JSON object, use the **secretRootKey** attribute in the service binding spec.

-The **secretRootKey** value is the name of the key that stores both credentials and service instance info in the JSON format, as in the following examples:
+The **secretRootKey** value is the name of the key that stores both credentials and service instance info.
+The credentials are represented in both formats: YAML or JSON.
+See the following examples:

 * Service binding